Call Or Text Us For

 U.S. citizens aged 21 or older can petition to bring their parents to the United States.
 The process starts with filing Form I-130, which confirms the parent-child relationship.
 To demonstrate eligibility, you must provide proof of citizenship, such as birth certificates, naturalization certificates, or U.S. passports.

 Parents living outside the United States must complete consular processing in their country.
 They submit additional documents to the National Visa Center and attend an interview at a U.S. embassy or consulate in their home country.
-Officials review the relationship and required documents before granting the immigrant visa.
+Officials review the relationship and required documents before granting the immigrant Visa.

 Sponsoring Siblings

-Sponsoring a sibling requires more time due to visa backlogs in the F4 family preference category.
+Sponsoring a sibling requires more time due to Visa backlogs in the F4 family preference category.
 To begin the process, you must file Form I-130 and provide proof of your shared parentage.
 While the waiting period can span several years, early filing is critical for future reunification.

 The sponsorship process raises many questions about timelines, requirements, and next steps.
 Clear information avoids delays and keeps everything on track.
 Answering common concerns simplifies the journey and creates a more straightforward path to success.